shifty189/Raspberry-PI-Kali-Linux-Temperature-Reading/README.md

-# Raspberry-PI-Kali-Linux-Temperature-Reading
+ Raspberry-PI-Kali-Linux-Temperature-Reading
-#I created this Python Script becouse i couldn't find any toold to monitor the CPU temperature on my Rasberry Pi running Kali Linux
+I created this Python Script becouse i couldn't find any tool to monitor the CPU temperature on my Rasberry Pi running Kali Linux

 -h  Display Help options (there aren't many)
 -c  Display temperature in only celsius